 This is the first in a three-part blog series in which I’ll share my views as a lawyer and as the CEO of a legal marketing platform company about the present reality and future prospects of small law firm owners and solos when it comes to online marketing.
 Because context is necessary, I will contrast where the industry was at pre-crisis and how it got there against how it is evolving.

 In this first post, we’ll look at legal marketing agencies and examine the conflicting economics and motivations of law firm owners vs. agencies.
 We’ll also look at the way that potential clients of law firms regard legal marketing, as understanding this is key to understanding the path forward for most small law firm owners.
 In the next post, we’ll look at online legal directories.
-And in the third post, we’ll look at other online marketing modalities for lawyers, including social media, podcasting and email.
+And in the third post, we’ll look at social media marketing for lawyers.

 The old way of delegating a law firm’s marketing to an agency vs. the new way that puts lawyers in control.